RTA Next Plan Development

 With or Without RTA Next

-The 2006-voter approved RTA plan invested more than $1.4 billion in transportation improvements across the region to date, including new or enhanced transit services for Sun Tran, Sun Van, Sun Express, Sun Shuttle and Sun Shuttle Dial-a-Ride.
+The 2006-voter approved RTA plan invested more than $1.6 billion in transportation improvements across the region to date, including new or enhanced transit services for Sun Tran, Sun Van, Sun Express, Sun Shuttle and Sun Shuttle Dial-a-Ride.

-Without RTA Next, expanded evening and weekend and other transit services funded by the current RTA plan could cease unless another funding source is identified.
 Also, without additional sales tax revenues from RTA Next, the region will lack the ability to secure a higher level of new state or federal funds or grants that require a local match to benefit all communities across Pima County that are within the RTA’s regional taxing district.